Xiddler/racket-pass-GUI/README.md

 There are seven fields:
-url-nick
+- url-nick
-website
+- website
-email
+- email
-username
+- username
-password
+- password
-date
+- date
-note
+- note

-The url-nick for www.drupal.org is drupal.
-This make finding  the credentials from the CLI very quick and easy.
+The url-nick for www.drupal.org is __drupal__.
+This makes finding the credentials using CLI tools like ag and ripgrep very quick and easy.

 The credentials are stored in JSON format in a plaintext file for maximum flexibility.